 The Langtang Valley trek alone can be completed in about five days, but for an extra challenge, add the trek up to Lake Gosaikunda on afterwards.
-It’s recommended to do this after the main Langtang Valley trek because of the altitude—ascending too to Lake Gosaikunda can cause problems.
+It’s recommended to do this after the main Langtang Valley trek because of the altitude—ascending too quickly to Lake Gosaikunda can cause problems.
 The Lake itself is a beautiful blue and ringed by rocky snow-capped mountains.
 It’s a holy Hindu pilgrimage site, so there’s a constant trickle of pilgrims trekking up there, and larger crowds at certain auspicious times of the year.

 4. Annapurna Circuit with Lake Tilicho

 After the Everest region, the Annapurna region is the second-most popular destination for trekkers in Nepal.
 The Annapurna Circuit is a favourite classic trek because of its varied scenery and cultures, incredible views of numerous high peaks - and the fact that it’s a circuit so doesn’t require retracing one’s steps.
 The high point is the 5,416 metre Thorung La (pass) that separates Manang from Lower Mustang.

 In the last few years, road construction in the area has led to a change in the character of the trail.
 Instead of taking around 20 days, most trekkers can finish the Annapurna Circuit in around 14 and avoid trekking along the road.
 Ending at Jomsom is convenient as you can either fly or take a bus back to Pokhara.
 One way of lengthening the traditional trek on the Annapurna Circuit and keeping it remote and interesting is by adding side-trips on.
 One good option is the trek to Lake Tilicho.
 From the village of Manang, continue to Tilicho Base Camp and then on to Tilicho Lake (4,919 metres).
 Tilicho Lake is often called the most beautiful in Nepal and is the highest lake of its size in the world, with pristine blue-green waters surrounded by snow-capped peaks.
 After completing the side trek, continue on to complete the Annapurna Circuit.

 5. Upper Dolpo